 Senior Project Manager / Senior Architect: Jim Wiginton, AIA, RID.
 Mr. Wiginton has been practicing architecture for 48 years.
 Mr. Wiginton served as architect on buildings for cities and counties across Texas and the Southwestern United States.
-Other governmental clients included The State of Texas, Department of Veterans Affairs and The University of Texas.
-He served as Principal-in-Charge, Planner, designer, and Project Manager on over 100 governmental facilities.
+Federal government clients include the Department of Veterans Affairs and US Army Corps of Engineers.
+He served as Principal-in-Charge, Planner, designer, and Project Manager on over 100 governmental facilities with a specialty on confinement, healthcare/medical, and administrative facility design.
 Mr. Wiginton joined OEI and oversees architectural design and aspects; he is a registered Architect and Interior Designer.
 He has a BA in Architecture.